 As stated in the Organizational Alignment Core Standards, if a state association does not confirm that a local association is compliant with the Mandatory Core Standards, that local association’s charter as a member board of the NATIONAL ASSOCIATION OF REALTORS® will be revoked.
 However, no association will lose its charter without first being given an opportunity to appear before a hearing panel of the NAR Association Executives Committee to show cause why the association’s charter status as a member board should not be terminated.
 In such cases the panel’s recommendation will be reported to the NAR Board of Directors for final action.
 If a local association does not challenge the state’s conclusion that the local association did not meet the Core Standards, the fact that the association’s charter is being revoked will be included in the NAR Board of Directors consent agenda.

 State associations, using the online compliance certification system, will provide NAR with the names of the local associations that met the Core Standards requirements.
-(Note: Effective upon commencement of the third compliance cycle on July 1, 2016, the deadline for local associations to submit compliance information to state associations is December 31 each year.
+The deadline for local associations to submit compliance information to state associations is December 31 each year.
 State associations have until January 30 to certify their local associations’ compliance status to NAR.)
 Any association shown as not being compliant will be subject to charter revocation.
 NAR will notify those associations and inform them that the charter revocation process has begun.
 If the local association has reason to believe its charter should not be revoked and chooses to appeal the state association’s conclusion, it has until February 28 to file a written challenge to the state association’s determination with NAR.

 The NAR Association Executives Committee chair and vice chair shall recommend at least five AEC members or other REALTOR® association executives to serve on the hearing panel for the NAR president’s approval.
 Two back-up panelists will also be recommended to ensure that panelists are not from the same state or region as the local association submitting the challenge.